 I didn’t get it.

-Growing up in a rural almost all-white part of Western Massachusetts, I reflect on the racists messages I received about affirmative action being unfair to white people, to not marry someone from a different race because the marriage will never be accepted by society, that racism only existed in the South, and that black people should learn to speak English without slang and Latinos should have to speak English because it is the language of America.
+[trigger warning for people of color] Growing up in a rural almost all-white part of Western Massachusetts, I reflect on the racists messages I received: Affirmative action was unfair to lower class white people.
+Do not marry someone from a different race because the marriage will never be accepted by society.
+Racism only existed in the South.
+Black people should learn to speak English without slang and Latinos should have to speak English because it is the language of America.
 I was told that black people had every opportunity to bring themselves out of poverty, they were just lazy and don’t get out of their own way because of the lure of drug money and rapper aka “thug” lifestyle.
 I was told is was “so sad” that Native Americans became alcoholics and that they had all the same opportunities as everyone else.

 ***Please take a deep breath.
-These are shocking and I share because I know many white people have heard and may still believe similar messages and we need to recognize these are the types of words that perpetuate white supremacy culture.
-Racism is not only learned, it is embedded into very deep fabrics of our world views, and arguably, our DNA.
+These are shocking and I share because I know many white people have heard and may still believe similar messages.
+We need to recognize these are the types of false narratives that perpetuate white supremacy culture.
+Racism is not only learned, it is embedded into very deep fabrics of our world views, and as epigenetic research shows, our DNA.
 All of these messages were delivered by people who would claim the KKK is an abomination, the Civil Rights Movement was important, and that “they-are-not-racist.”***

 Headstrong, with my own opinions, I challenged the status quo from an early age and sought to expand my experiences beyond small town America.
-Exercising my privilege (which at the time I had no understanding of), I engaged in statewide and national youth leadership programs where I frequently interacted with people from diverse racial and cultural backgrounds, attended a racially diverse college, and lived and worked in both Poughkeepsie, New York and Nashville, Tennessee where I interacted with many non-white skinned people, as friends, colleagues, and supervisors.
+Exercising my privilege (which at the time I had no understanding of), I engaged in statewide and national youth leadership programs where I frequently interacted with people from diverse racial and cultural backgrounds.
+I attended a racially diverse college, and lived and worked in both Poughkeepsie, New York and Nashville, Tennessee where I closely interacted with many non-white skinned people–as friends, colleagues, and supervisors.

 Like many white people, I was proud of the relationships I developed with racially diverse people.